hashicorp/packer/website/source/docs/extend/command.html.markdown

 The interface that must be implemented for a command is the `packer.Command` interface.
 It is reproduced below for easy reference.
-The reference below also contains some basic documentatin of what each of the methods are supposed to do.
+The reference below also contains some basic documentation of what each of the methods are supposed to do.

 <pre class="prettyprint">